slawekkolodziej/rails-base/README.md

-This rails image uses:
+Base ruby image for rails applications.
+It contains:

+- cron
-- ruby 2.1
+- curl
 - git
 - imagemagick
-- cron
+- ruby 2.4
 - supervisor

+And depending on version:
 - libpq-dev (mysql-client and libmysqlclient-dev in mysql version)
+- opencv (in opencv version)

 Application will be placed in the /app directory